(Non-) Academic Staff

-With EELISA, academic teaching and research is no longer limited to your home university.
+With EELISA, your work at FAU is no longer limited to your home university, whether in academic teaching, research, or administrative and scientific support work.
 EELISA aims to break new ground by combining the strengths of its partners:

 Expand your european network

 Expand your European network for education and research.
-Start new projects in the fields of education, research, innovation or social services together with European partners.
+Start new projects in the fields of education, research, innovation or social services together with European partners in our EELISA communities.

 Benefit from shared infrastructure and open science